securitytxt/security-txt/draft-foudil-securitytxt.md

 "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in {{!RFC2119}}.

+# Note to Readers

+> **Note to the RFC Editor:**  Please remove this section prior
+> to publication.

+Development of this draft takes place on Github at: https://github.com/securitytxt/security-txt

 # The Specification

-security.txt is a text file that should be located under the /.well-known/ path ("/.well-known/security.txt") {{!RFC5785}} for web properties.
-For file systems and version control repositories a .security.txt file should be placed in the root directory.
+security.txt is a text file that SHOULD be located under the /.well-known/ path ("/.well-known/security.txt") {{!RFC5785}} for web properties.
+A security.txt file located under the website's top-level directory can either redirect to the security.txt file located under the /.well-known/ path or be used as a fall back.
+For web-based services, the instructions must be accessible via the Hypertext Transfer Protocol {{!RFC1945}} as a resource of Internet Media Type "text/plain;charset=utf8" {{!RFC1590}}.
+For file systems and version control repositories a .security.txt file SHOULD be placed in the root directory.
 This text file contains 4 directives with different values.
 The "directive" is the first part of a field all the way up to the colon ("Contact:").
 Directives are case-insensitive.
 The "value" comes after the directive ("https://example.com/security").